Adarshranjan783/Flora1/README.md

                                                        FLORA
 #Python must be installed in the system and Jinga2 Snippet Kit extension must be installed.
 #take the above files to your any drive and keep in any folder.
+##You will get Retrieve values data in JSON format

 #In terminal:-
 #   pip install virtualenv